my partner makes me feel lonely in pregnancy

 1. Is it normal to feel lonely even if I have a loving partner?

 Yes, totally normal.
-Loneliness isn’t always about the people around you.
-Pregnancy and new motherhood bring big changes to your body, your identity, and your life.
-Even if your partner is amazing, you can still feel disconnected sometimes.
+You can feel lonely even if you are surrounded by people who love you.
+Pregnancy and new motherhood bring new, big changes to your body, your identity, and your life.
+Even if your partner is amazing, you can still feel disconnected and unseen.

 2. Will the loneliness ever go away?